sagemath/trac_to_gh/Issue 8465.md

 # Issue 8465: move the document "Python Functional Programming for Mathematicians" to the classification "Sage HOWTOs"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8465

 Original creator: mvngu